aCLImatise/BaseCamp/README.md

-## aCLImatise BaseCamp Source Code
+## aCLImatise Base Camp Source Code

-This repository contains the source code for building the aCLImatise BaseCamp.
+This repository contains the source code for building the aCLImatise Base Camp.
-Please visit [the website](https://aclimatise.github.io/BaseCamp/) if you wish to learn about the BaseCamp, or browse the tool definitions available there.
+Please visit [the website](https://aclimatise.github.io/BaseCamp/) if you wish to learn about the Base Camp, or browse the tool definitions available there.